 Dog Bite Injuries

 If you or a loved one is injured by a dog bite, you can recover damages if the bite was unprovoked or if the animal’s owner does not use due care.
-Allowing an animal to run loose often creates at least a presumption of negligence by its owner.
+Allowing an animal to run loose often creates, at the very least, a presumption of negligence by its owner.
 If the owner knows that the animal has a "dangerous propensity" or a history of biting or if the animal has been abused, an injured person is entitled to a presumption of negligence.

 Whether the issue is provocation or negligence, we have often found it necessary to rely upon experts who train dogs and their owners to educate the jury.